FairwindsOps/k8s-workshop/README.md

-# Kubernetes workshop with ReactiveOps
+# Kubernetes workshop with Fairwinds

-This repository stores the various docs and code ReactiveOps uses to do onsite trainings.
+This repository stores the various docs and code Fairwinds uses to do onsite trainings.
 To accomodate different audinces, there are a few different tracks:

 * [Assembly Required Workshop Walkthrough](assembly_required/README.md)
   * Follow along the README.md to create, edit and upload your own yaml kubernetes manifests
 * [Complete](complete)
   * The same manifests from the Assembly Required Workshop with the values filled in for you.

 ## Workshop Interaction